Jonathan Sells

 Jonathan Sells is Choir Director of the Monteverdi Choir.

-Jonathan Sells is an internationally renowned artistic director, conductor, and singer.
 A member of the Monteverdi Choir from 2009-2018, Sells made his conducting debut with the Choir and English Baroque Soloists in June 2024.
-The performances – Bach motets at St Martin-in-the-Fields, London and Bachfest Leipzig – were met with a rapturous reception from audiences and critics.
+Those performances of Bach motets in London and Leipzig were met with a rapturous reception from audiences and critics:

 "The Monteverdi Choir, led by Jonathan Sells...proves its extraordinary class."